firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-22/2015-04-02-katabasis.md

 But I know if I spend too much time with you-but-not-you, the real you will get hazy, even more than you have already.
 You'll blend with it, then fade away.
 I might not even notice.

 I want to look back at you, Ben, at those happy, imperfect memories.
 Looking back isn't the problem; the Greek myth had it wrong.
 It would be so much worse to charge forward blindly, gripping your cold, dead hand, pretending that nothing has changed.

-#### About the Author

-Jen R Albert uses her day-job as an entomologist as a cover for her moonlight obsession with writing speculative fiction.
-In stolen moments she reads any and all science fiction and fantasy literature she can get a hold of and even plays the occasional video game.
-Jen lives in Toronto with her husband and one very large, very hairy German Shepherd.
-Find her on Twitter [@jenralbert](https://twitter.com/jenralbert)